-Q49.
-To understand the capacity of your jurisdiction to respond to the problems faced by the seriously mentally ill, the following questions focus on resources.

-• What resources does your system have to respond to prisoners with serious mental illness wherever such prisoners are housed?
+O What resources does your system have to respond to prisoners with serious mental illness wherever such prisoners are housed?
 O How many trained clinicians does your system have to respond to prisoners with serious mental illness?
 O How many related health professionals (such as nurse practitioners) does your system have to respond to prisoners with serious mental illness?

-• What additional resources would you need to enable you to move prisoners with serious mental illness out of restrictive housing?
+O What additional resources would you need to enable you to move prisoners with serious mental illness out of restrictive housing?
 Q50.
 SECTION 5d.
 Please provide available data on the population of prisoners who are TRANSGENDER and who are in RESTRICTIVE HOUSING in your jurisdiction.

-Note: Please enter N/A if you do not track this information.
+Note: Please enter $N/A$ if you do not track this information.
 Enter "0" if you do track the information, and the answer to the question is zero.
 O How are prisoners identified as transgender within your system?
+O How are prisoners identified as transgender within your system?
 O How many transgender prisoners are in your system?

-O How many transgender prisoners are in short-term restrictive housing (15 up to 29 days)?

-O How many transgender prisoners are in extended restrictive housing (> 29 days)?

-Q51.
-SECTION 5e.
-Please provide available data on the population of prisoners who are PREGNANT and who are in RESTRICTIVE HOUSING in your jurisdiction.

-Note: Please enter N/A if you do not track this information.
-Enter "0" if you do track the information, and the answer to the question is zero.

-O How many pregnant prisoners are in your system?

-O How many pregnant prisoners in your system are in short-term restrictive housing (15 up to 29 days)?

-O How many pregnant prisoners are in extended restrictive housing (> 29 days)?

-Q52.
-SECTION 6.
-Some jurisdictions house prisoners for most of the hours of the day in cells (in restrictive housing, segregated housing, or general population) for 15 days or more but for an average of less than 22 hours a day.
-Given this variation, the following section asks about the 20-22-hour interval, which reflects long amounts of time-in-cell not captured in the definition of restrictive housing, even if the placement approximates restrictive housing in other ways.

-Q53.
-Please provide the total number of prisoners, if any, who as of the date the data were collected were not in restrictive housing as defined earlier in this survey but who have been otherwise held in cell (either in single or double cells) for an average of 20-22 hours a day for 15 days or more.

-Number of prisoners
+able data on the population of prisoners this information.
+Enter "0" if you do track the O How many pregnant prisoners are in you ır system?
+O How many pregnant prisoners in your sy to 29 days)? estem are in short-term restrictive housing (15 up O How many pregnant prisoners are in exte ended restrictive housing (> 29 days)? average of less than 22 hours a day.
+Given this very 22-hour interval, which reflects long amounts restrictive housing, even if the placement approximately 253.
+Please provide the total number of prisoner were not in restrictive housing as defined earlier s, if any, who as of the date the data were collected in this survey but who have been otherwise held therage of 20-22 hours a day for 15 days or more.
+Number of prisoners Male Female TOTAL

-Male

-Female

-TOTAL

 Q54.
 Please indicate which of the following facilities are included in the data in the above table.
 Select all that apply.

+O Prisons

-◯ Jails
+O Jails

+O Juvenile facilities

+O Mental health facilities

 O Privately contracted facilities

+O Special facilities for death-sentenced prisoners

 O Immigration detention contract facilities

-Other (please specify) \\\\\
+Other (please specify)

 Q55.
 In an ideal situation (i.e., if you had the necessary resources, and if you could do so consistent with institutional safety), what number of hours out of cell do you believe is desirable for prisoners?